Boyd-B/boyd-b.github.io/_posts/2018/2018-3-14-streamline-sxa-2-component-pipelines.markdown

 ### Update Available Renderings to look in the right spot

 Available renderings is set by default to layouts.
-We need to change the renderings property to look in another place.
+We need to change the renderings property so we can find out new components.
+The item to update is the following:
 <br/>
 /sitecore/templates/Foundation/Experience Accelerator/Presentation/Available Renderings/_Renderings List/Data/Renderings

-To make it specifically for components, use the following
+To make it specifically for components, use this query for the source
 <br/>
 query:./ancestor-or-self::*[@@templatename='Presentation']/Components

-Otherwise to select from bot hrenderings and components you'll need to remove the source altogether and drill down from the root of teh tree.
+Otherwise to select from both renderings and components you'll need to clear the source altogether to start from the root of the tree.

 In the fourth part of this series we'll identify this as one of the areas for improvement.
 We'd like to choose from both locations, but ideally we'd like to move the components into the renderings section with variants and styles under it there.
 We initially tried this route but I can't recall the issue we ran into that prevented us from sticking with it.
 So I'd like to revisit it in the future if possible, or if someone can do it for me and tell me, even better!